 Robert Sachs concentrates his practice on strategic patent counseling and prosecution for software technologies.
 Bob has extensive experience in developing patent portfolios for companies of all sizes, from startups to multi-nationals.

-He is the primary evaluator for standards essential patents on today's most important audio, video, and communications technologies, including 3GPP-LTE, WiMAX, IEEE 802.11, MPEG-4 AAC, DVB-MHP, OCAP, Digital Radio Mondiale, AMR-NB, AMR-WB, AMR-WB+, G.711, G.729, AGORA-C, and NFC-IP.
-He conducts and supervises patent evaluations in US, as well as Europe, Japan, China, South Korea, Mexico and Canada.
+He is the primary evaluator for standards essential patents on today's most important audio, video, and communications technologies, including 3GPP-LTE, IEEE 802.11, MPEG-4 AAC, DVB-MHP, OCAP, Digital Radio Mondiale, AMR-NB, AMR-WB, AMR-WB+, G.711, G.729, AGORA-C, and NFC-IP.
+He conducts and supervises patent evaluations in US, as well as supervising a network of law firms conducting patent evaluations in Europe, Japan, China, South Korea, Mexico and Canada.